jshuadvd/hacks-n-notes/computer-science/algorithms/graph_representation.md

-adjacent or incident | when two vertices are connected neighbors | a vertex refering to another adjacent vertex degree | the amount of edges between two vertices
+adjacent or incident | when two vertices are connected neighbors | a vertex refering to another adjacent vertex degree | the amount of edges between two vertices path | the sequential edges that connect two vertices shortest path | the path with less edges cycle | a path that reconnects with the origin vertex